7 Carat Diamond Ring

 If you are considering a specific shape, click through on the shape’s name in the table to learn more about it.

-7 carat diamonds on the finger
+7 carat diamond rings on the finger

 A big factor on what will look good at this carat weight is how it fits with the wearer’s hand size and finger shape.